jdbedics/dbthandbook/docs/03-individual.md

 ## Continuing Sessions

 1. Set the recording up early.
 Minimize the screen **and** turn the monitor off.
+2. You might have a therapist in the room before you that ends their sessions late.
+If that's the case, simply ask them if they plan on continuing to do that in the future.
+If so, try to find another room.
+If there is no other room, or you'd rather not have that option, talk to clinic staff, the clinic director, or Dr. Bedics.
-2. Review the OQ _prior_ to seeing your client.
-You shoud consider commenting on the OQ in the following situations:
+3. Review the OQ _prior_ to seeing your client.
+You shoud always comment on the OQ.
+Examples include:
     * High or Moderate distress with no change in status from baseline
     * Any note of an increase in a critical item
     * Significant improvement from baseline
-3. Set a collaborative agenda.
+5. Set a collaborative agenda.
 Comment on the OQ in doing so.
 The simple act of asking your client about the OQ shows its importance to you and is often corrective by itself.

-4. You might have a therapist in the room before you that ends their sessions late.
-If that's the case, simply ask them if they plan on continuing to do that in the future.
-If so, try to find another room.
-If there is no other room, or you'd rather not have that option, talk to clinic staff, the clinic director, or Dr. Bedics.
 5. Complete all notes within *one* week.
 6. Use the DBT General Note for individual sessions.
 This is the standard note for your clients when you are supervised by Jamie.